enzo-prism/infobell-it-2/README.md

 ## Deployment Notes

-- `next.config.mjs` disables image optimisation (legacy assets are already rasterised) and skips TypeScript blocking build errors.
+- `next.config.mjs` disables image optimisation (legacy assets are already rasterised) and allows remote Cloudinary images.
 Adjust as needed for your deployment target (Vercel or custom).
-- The build currently emits a warning about using TypeScript 5.0.2.
-Upgrade to ≥5.1 when feasible.

 ## Contributing